[Column] The slow death of EU Christian Democracy

 Meier was surprised as before the Second World War, Christian parties' commitment to democracy was far from unequivocal.

-But after the war, Christian Democratic parties adopted a political formula that brought them political domination in much of Western Europe for two decades.
+But after the war, Christian Democratic parties adopted a political formula that brought them political domination in much of western Europe for two decades.

-Beyond a firm commitment to democracy, this ideology included a belief in the social market economy, a re-invention of relations between the states of western European, an attachment to European values rooted in Christianity and anti-communism.
+Beyond a firm commitment to democracy, this ideology included a belief in the social market economy, a re-invention of relations between the states of western Europe, an attachment to European values rooted in Christianity and anti-communism.

 The Europe of today is in many aspects built on theses foundations.
 But they are under attack.